bangsluke/mytraveljournal/README.md

 - To extend the queries, test out making queries by running the server in development mode and going to `http://localhost:4000/graphql` to use the sandbox.
 Then manually update the file `queries.graphql` in the `mytraveljournal` repo, found at `mytraveljournal/graphql/queries.graphql`.

 > [Back to Table of Contents](#table-of-contents)

+### Flask API Remote Update

+- The `remote-update-flask-api.py` file has been added and committed into the Heroku app, in order to open up a `/generate-graph` endpoint to the backend server
+  - As part of this, an email will be sent on error, using the .env variables and by setting a Google App Password - found at `https://myaccount.google.com/apppasswords`
+- There is then an Apple Shortcut to call this enpoint and trigger the update

 ## Debugging Steps